DmxLarchey/Kruskal-AlmostFull/README.md

 # The computation contents of the `af` predicate

-We elaborate on the _computational contents_ of the `af` predicate in case the choice `Base := Type` was made.
-A way to look at it is to study the proof term for `af_recursion` which is the following:
+We elaborate on the _computational contents_ (CC) of the `af` predicate in case the choice `Base := Type` was made.
+The CC is also meaningful when `Base := Prop` however, as is the convention with Coq, that CC lives in the `Prop` realm and its contents cannot lak in the `Type` realm.

+A way to look at the CC is to study the proof term for `af_recursion` which is the following:
 ```coq
 Fixpoint af_recursion {R} (a : af R) f {struct a} : { n | ∃ i j, i < j < n ∧ R (f i) (f j) } :=
   match a with